pyOpenSci/python-package-guide/ci-tests-data/index.md

 # Tests and data for your Python package

-In this section you will learn more about the importance of writing tests for you Python package.
+In this section you will learn more about the importance of writing tests for your Python package.

 ::::{grid} 1 1 2 2
 :class-container: text-center